 Advertisement

-ESPN’s Seth Wickersham and Don Van Natta Jr. managed to set the football world on fire Tuesday night with a bombshell report naming the former general manager of the Buffalo Bills, Bill Polian, as the primary reason for the fact that the eight-time Super Bowl champion, Bill Belichick, will not be a first-ballot NFL Hall of Famer.
+ESPN’s Seth Wickersham and Don Van Natta Jr. managed to set the football world on fire Tuesday night with a bombshell report.
+They named the former general manager of the Buffalo Bills, Bill Polian, as the primary reason for the eight-time Super Bowl champion, Bill Belichick, not being a first-ballot NFL Hall of Famer.

 🚨BREAKING: #NFL FANS ARE CALLING FOR BILL POLIAN TO BE REMOVED FROM THE PRO FOOTBALL HALL OF FAME.